-This is a far cry for the boy who once played football with rolled-up carrier bags on the streets of Tanzania with his six siblings.
-The little boy who dreamed of playing in the best leagues and competitions in the world.
+This is a far cry from the boy who once played football with rolled-up carrier bags on the streets of Tanzania with his six siblings—the little boy who dreamed of playing in the best leagues and competitions in the world.

-Genk received £8.5m for Samatta following their initial six-figure investment, as well as a plethora of goals in the meantime.
-Samatta got to work, but the Premier League is a different beast to what is over in Belgium.
-It would take time to adapt, and could take a run of games to get his first goal.
+Genk received £8.5m for Samatta following their initial six-figure investment and a plethora of goals in the meantime.
+Samatta got to work, but the Premier League is a different beast to Belgium.
+It would take time to adapt, and it could take a run of games to get his first goal.

-The Tanzanian finisher joined three fellow Africans at Villa Park; the Egyptian pairing of Trezeguet and Ahmed Elhamohamady, and Zimbabwe’s Marvellous Nakamba.
-All three Villa players have helped Samatta settle into the club, as well as acting as examples of players from his continent laying down tracks in England.
+The Tanzanian finisher joined three fellow Africans at Villa Park; the Egyptian pairing of Trezeguet and Ahmed Elhamohamady and Zimbabwe’s Marvellous Nakamba.
+All three Villa players helped Mbwana Samatta settle into the club and acted as examples of players from his continent laying down tracks in England.

-Samatta’s first appearance for the Midlands club was a 67-minute appearance in the second leg of the League Cup to book Aston Villa into the final.
-Samatta found the game tough, as you would expect, but he had played his part in sending the Villans to Wembley.
-A date with Premier League champions Manchester City, was set.
+Samatta’s first appearance for the Midlands club was a 67-minute appearance in the second leg of the League Cup semi-final to book Aston Villa into the final.
+Samatta found the game challenging, as you would expect, but he had played his part in sending the Villans to Wembley—a date with Premier League champions Manchester City beckons.

 Unfortunately for the travelling Villa fans, it wouldn’t be enough to inspire Aston Villa to a shock cup final defeat over City.
 The Premier League champions were too strong.
-Samatta had proven that he could cut it at this level, however.
-Especially when competing aerially, something which a host of Premier League strikers have made a career out of over the years.
+However, Mbwana Samatta had proven that he could cut it at this level, especially when competing aerially, something which a host of Premier League strikers have made a career out of over the years.

-Samatta’s ninety minutes in the 4-0 loss to 3rd place Leicester, would unexpectedly be his, and Aston Villa’s last showing for three months.
-The coronavirus pandemic had come at an awkward time for the Tanzanian.
+Samatta’s ninety minutes in the 4-0 loss to 3rd place Leicester would unexpectedly be his and Aston Villa’s last showing for three months.
+The coronavirus pandemic had come at an awkward time for the striker.